techidaily/site-win11-tips/source/_posts/download-and-install-windows-11-arm-with-a-focus-on-iso-guide.md

 4. UUP Dump will run the script in Windows Terminal and download the necessary files.
 Once downloaded, the Terminal window will turn blue, indicating the ISO building process is in progress.
 5. When the prompt appears, press**0** to exit.

  UUP Dump will save the ISO to your initially extracted folder.
-You can now use it to[create a bootable USB drive to install Windows 11](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) to install on a virtual machine.
-You can also use the Windows 11 ARM ISO to[create a bootable Windows 11 USB with a Mac](https://www.makeuseof.com/how-to-make-a-bootable-windows-11-usb-on-mac/) .
+You can now use it to [create a bootable USB drive to install Windows 11](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) to install on a virtual machine.
+You can also use the Windows 11 ARM ISO to [create a bootable Windows 11 USB with a Mac](https://www.makeuseof.com/how-to-make-a-bootable-windows-11-usb-on-mac/) .

 ## Upgrade Your ARM-based PC to Windows 11